smatechnologies-engineering/coding-challenge/README.md

 # Welcome to SMA Technologies Coding Challenges!

 ### Overview
-We like all individuals interesting in joining our team to provide actual solutions to coding problems to demonstrate their proficiency with a coding language.
+We like all individuals interested in joining our team to provide actual solutions to coding problems that demonstrates their proficiency with a coding language.
 General guidelines are below.
 Click the link to the specific challenges to get more detailed information.
 Multiple challenges are provided, *you only need to pick a single one*.
 When you are happy with a solution, go ahead and send it!
 We would love to check out your work, but be prepared for us to ask you to explain decisions you took.

 ### Coding Guidelines